 There are wonderful golf courses in the Southwest deserts.
 The Greater Phoenix area, with over 200 golf courses, is located in the Sonoran Desert.
 If you are visiting, or new to the area, this may be a little different than you are used to.
-So put your umbrellas and rain suits away, and get ready to play desert golf.
+So put your umbrellas and rain suits away and get ready to play desert golf.

-Playing Golf in the Desert
+Dress Requirements in the Desert

+Come to the golf course prepared.
 Most golf courses in Arizona don't allow metal spikes, don't allow denim shorts/pants, and require collared shirts.
 If you aren't sure, you might as well dress making the assumption that these rules apply, or you may be forced to purchase appropriate clothing before your round.

 What's a Desert Rule?

-Carts in the desert
+Carts in the Desert